 Immigrant Churches Thriving in Ireland

-And surprisingly, even though most Irish have rejected the institutional church, Park says they still believe the core of the Gospel.
+And surprisingly, even though most Irish have rejected the institutional church, Park says they still believe in the core of the Gospel.

 Institutional Religion Declining, but Belief in God Remains